Marion, Iowa: Education

 Marion is served by three public school districts: Marion Independent School District, Linn-Mar Community School District, and Cedar Rapids Community School District.
-Two of districts have discussed merging on a number of occasions, dating back to the 1950s.
-Such a consolidation seems unlikely now, given the size of each school.

 Marion ISD encompasses much of the south and east sides of Marion.

 Linn-Mar, which operates Linn-Mar High School, includes land primarily on Marion's north, west, and far east sides and areas of Cedar Rapids.
 Linn-Mar is one of the fastest growing school systems in the state of Iowa.